Sebjet24/Bikesharing/README.md

 ### Top Ending Locations
 ![Top_Ending_Locations](https://github.com/Sebjet24/Bikesharing/blob/main/Resources/Top_Ending_Locations.PNG)

-The most popular places for Citibike customers to end their journeys in New York City are the same as starting locations.
+In New York City, the most popular places for Citibike customers to end their journeys are the same places where they started.

 ## Checkout Times for Users
 ![Checkout_Times_for_Users](https://github.com/Sebjet24/Bikesharing/blob/main/Resources/Checkout_Times_for_Users.PNG)

-Peak usage for NYC Citibikes occurs at 5 minutes.
-146,752 bikes were checked out at 5 minutes for August 2019.
-33 Citibikes were checked out for at least 2 hours and 59 minutes.
+The peak usage time for NYC Citibikes is 5 minutes.
+In August 2019, 146,752 bikes were checked out in 5 minutes.
+For at least 2 hours and 59 minutes, 33 Citibikes were checked out.

 ### Checkout Times by Gender
 ![Checkout_Times_by_Gender](https://github.com/Sebjet24/Bikesharing/blob/main/Resources/Checkout_Times_by_Gender.PNG)

-Males were the primary user of Citibikes in August 2019.
-There were 34,151 female Citibike users at peak usage, which is 68.4% less than male rideres.
+In August 2019, males were the most frequent users of Citibikes.
+At peak usage, there were 34,151 female Citibike users, which is 68.4 percent less than male riders.

 ### Trips by Weekday
 ![Trips_by_Weekday](https://github.com/Sebjet24/Bikesharing/blob/main/Resources/Trips_by_Weekday.PNG)

-Citibikes are used the least between 12 AM and 5 AM Sundays through Saturdays.
-This may be a good time for Citibikes to perform maintenance on their bikes.
+Between the hours of 12 a.m. and 5 a.m. on Sundays through Saturdays, Citibikes are utilized the least.

 ### Trips by Gender (Weekday per Hour)
 ![Trips_by_Gender_(Weekday_per_Hour)](https://github.com/Sebjet24/Bikesharing/blob/main/Resources/Trips_by_Gender_(Weekday_per_Hour).PNG)

-Citibikes are popular amongst males and females around 8 AM, 5 PM, and 6 PM Monday through Friday.
-Usage is popular on Saturdays between 9 AM and 7 PM for male and femal riders.
-On Sundays, male and female riders appear to use Citibikes the most between 11 AM and 5 PM.
+Men and women ride Citibikes at 8 a.m., 5 p.m., and 6 p.m.
+Monday through Friday.
+Saturdays between 9 a.m. and 7 p.m. are popular for both male and female bikers.
+Between 11 a.m. and 5 p.m. on Sundays, male and female riders tend to utilize Citibikes the most.

 ### User Trips by Gender by Weekday
 ![User_Trips_by_Gender_by_Weekday](https://github.com/Sebjet24/Bikesharing/blob/main/Resources/User_Trips_by_Gender_by_Weekday.PNG)

-In August 2019, Thursdays are the most popular days to use Citibikes amongst male and female subscribers.
-Sundays were the most popular days to use Citibikes for male and female customers.
+Thursdays are the most popular days to utilize Citibikes among male and female subscribers.
+For both male and female clients, Sundays were the most popular days to utilize Citibikes.

+## Summary
+In August 2019, males were the predominant users of Citibikes in New York City.
+On Thursdays, the most rides were taken, and the starting and finishing points of Citibike excursions were the same.
+More research is required to establish whether Citibikes is a good match for Des Moines, Iowa.

+Analysts should map population growth between Des Moines and New York City to see if Citibikes is a suitable fit for Des Moines, Iowa.
+The two cities' population totals and growth rates might be compared using publicly accessible census data.
+If Des Moines' population grows faster than New York City's, the Citibikes system may be a fantastic fit for the city.

+Correlating weather data between Des Moines and New York City is another visualization that may aid investors in determining if Citibikes are a good fit for Des Moines.
+If the temperatures and weather are similar, it will be easier for investors to see why Citibikes is a good fit for Des Moines, Iowa.